Learn how to make vegan buttermilk with just two ingredients and a few minutes!

 FAQ

 The recipe is calling for buttermilk for a very specific reason and if it's not used, it will affect the taste and texture of the final result.
-If your recipe calls for buttermilk AND a leavening agent, don't substitute the buttermilk.
+Follow the recipe as it's written for the best results.

 If You Make This Recipe...

 Tell me what you used your buttermilk substitute to make!
-Please leave me a comment below or you can take a share a picture on Instagram and tag me (@delightfuladventures).
+Please leave me a comment below or you can share a picture on Instagram and tag me (@delightfuladventures).

 And If You Like This Recipe...